huawei-noah/SMARTS/docs/index.rst

 Welcome to SMARTS
 =================

-Scalable Multi-Agent RL Training School (**SMARTS**) is an autonomous driving platform for reinforcement learning reasearch.
+SMARTS (Scalable Multi-Agent Reinforcement Learning Training School) is a simulation platform for multi-agent research on autonomous driving.
+Its focus is on realistic and diverse interactions.

-Check out the paper at `Link SMARTS: Scalable Multi-Agent Reinforcement Learning Training School for Autonomous Driving <https://arxiv.org/abs/2010.09776>`_ for background on some of the project goals.
+Check out the paper at `SMARTS: Scalable Multi-Agent Reinforcement Learning Training School for Autonomous Driving <https://arxiv.org/abs/2010.09776>`_ .

 .. image:: _static/smarts_envision.gif